 Projects

-The OFFshore ITRH unites a world-class team of researchers across the full spectrum of offshore engineering – from the atmosphere down to the seabed – providing a new multi-disciplinary perspective spanning metocean (meteorology and oceanography), hydrodynamics and geotechnics, tied together with expertise in statistics, reliability and asset management.
-This breadth provides a balanced perspective on performance in design and operation.
-Work in the OFFshore ITRH is separated into the following five key project streams.
+The OFFshore ITRH united a world-class team of researchers across the full spectrum of offshore engineering – from the atmosphere down to the seabed – providing a new multi-disciplinary perspective.
+These researchers were drawn from the following diverse areas: metocean (meteorology and oceanography), hydrodynamics, geotechnics, statistics, reliability, marine structures and asset management.
+This breadth provided a balanced perspective on performance in design and operation.
+Work in the OFFshore ITRH was separated into the following five key project streams.

 Project One: Metocean hazards from solitons

-The aim of this project is to quantify the soliton hazard in the North West Shelf by using field observations to evaluate a detailed numerical model which will allow for better prediction of total design current at any location in the study area.
+The original aim of this project was to quantify the soliton hazard in the North West Shelf by using field observations to evaluate a detailed numerical model which allowed for better prediction of total design current at any location in the study area.

 More InfoProject Two: Wave-structure interaction

-The aim of this project is to use world-best numerical modelling capabilities to enable reliability-based analysis of complex wave-structure interactions and hence improve the efficient operation of floating facilities.
+The original aim of this project was to use world-best numerical modelling capabilities to enable reliability-based analysis of complex wave-structure interactions and hence improve the efficient operation of floating facilities.

 More InfoProject Three: Reliable moorings and risers

-The aim of this project is to develop new design tools which are able to reduce design uncertainty to a point where both high-capacity steel catenary risers are viable and anchored mooring lines are reliable.
+The original aim of this project was to develop new design tools which are able to reduce design uncertainty to a point where both high-capacity steel catenary risers are viable and anchored mooring lines are reliable.

 More InfoProject Four: Novel anchors and subsea foundation systems

-The aim of this project is to develop low-cost low-risk subsea anchors and foundation solutions which benefit from the consideration of whole-life behaviour.
+The original aim of this project was to develop low-cost low-risk subsea anchors and foundation solutions which benefit from the consideration of whole-life behaviour.

 More InfoProject Five: Floating facility data analytics for condition/ longevity monitoring

-The aim of this project is to envelope the others and apply engineering statistics and modern data analytics to enhance facility whole-life performance.
+The original aim of this project was to envelope the other projects and apply engineering statistics and modern data analytics to enhance facility whole-life performance.

 More Info